Micro Processing Licence

-Our internationally acclaimed cannabis regulatory business consultants know the nuances of Micro Processing Licences.
-The holder of a Micro Processing Licence is permitted to possess and produce (manufacture) cannabis products, other than by propagating, cultivating or harvesting these.
-In general, the licence permits a wide range of cannabis products to be manufactured or produced, including pre-rolls, vape cartridges and pens, edibles, beverages and topicals.
+Our internationally acclaimed cannabis business licensing consultants know the nuances of Micro Processing Licences.
+The holder of a Micro Processing Licence is permitted to possess and produce (manufacture) cannabis products, other than by propagating, cultivating or harvesting.
+In general, the micro-processing licence permits a wide range of cannabis products to be manufactured or produced, including pre-rolls, vape cartridges and pens, edibles, beverages and topicals.
 Licenced standard processors can also produce and package cannabis products, including dried and fresh cannabis, plants, seeds and oils.
 A micro-processing licence holder is allowed to alter chemical or physical properties of cannabis by using an organic solvent, but processing of cannabis oils is limited to 30mg of THC per mL.

 The Licence Holder is permitted to sell and distribute cannabis to other licence holders, such as other processors, analytical testers, researchers, and cannabis drug licence holders.
 Only plants or seeds may be sold/distributed to licenced nurseries.
 Cannabis produced for the purposes of testing (needed to determine the chemical characterization of cannabis. e.g., for a reference standard) may be sold or distributed to all of the preceding licence class holders.
 Finally, a micro processing licence allows cannabis products to be sent to a buyer at the request of a Licence Holder who is authorized to sell cannabis for medical purposes, or who is authorized to sell under provincial/territorial statute.